paleobot/pbdbUpload-api/README.md

 Once you have installed a local copy of the other PBDB elements, you can clone this repository.
 Once the repository is cloned you must use the `npm` package installer to download the required packages.
 The required packages are listed in `package.json`.
 You can use the command `npm install` to install the packages locally.

+Once the directory is set up and the packages have been installed, you must config for your environment.
+There is a file called env_template in the root dir that contains all the parameters you need to set.
+Copy that file to a file called .env and set them there.

-Once the directory is set up and the packages have been installed, use `npm start` to start the server locally.
-This will create a local server, serving data to `localhost:3000`.
+Once configured, use `npm start` to start the server locally.
+This will create a local server, serving data from the server:port specified in the .env file.